michelfernandez/cove/site/content/english/about.md

   />
 </picture>

-Contracts should no longer have to take the detour via printer and paper to be legally signed:
+Contracts should no longer have to take a detour via the printer and paper in order to be signed:

-With Skribble, signature processes are handled 100% digitally, based on the qualified electronic signature "QES" - the e-signature, which is equivalent to the hand-written signature according to Swiss and EU law.
+With Skribble signature processes are 100% digital, based on the qualified electronic signature "QES" - the e-signature, which is equivalent to your hand-written signature according to Swiss and EU law.

-Security does not come at the expense of simplicity: every company, regardless of size and technological know-how, should be able to benefit from the advantages of digital transformation.
+Security does not come at the expense of simplicity: every company, regardless of size and technology know-how, should be able to benefit from the advantages of this digital transformation.

 ## And that's just the beginning:
 Building trust in digital business relationships should become as simple and intuitive as toasting bread.
-Since its founding in 2018, a growing team of Trust Shapers has been working towards this future.
+In 2018 we formed a team of Trust Shapers that has been working towards this future.